Fitz9000/Connie-Pull-data-to-a-mastersheet/README.md

     Dim importPath As String

     'Master File variables
-    masterFile = ThisWorkbook.Name
+    masterFile = ThisWorkbook.name
-    destinationTabMasterFile = "Put Values Here"                'tab you want to put data in destinationOutputColumnMasterFile = "A"                     'column to pull out put data once pulled With Workbooks(masterFile)
+    destinationTabMasterFile = "Quarterly Results"              'tab you want to put data in destinationOutputColumnMasterFile = "A"                     'column to pull out put data once pulled With Workbooks(masterFile)
         lastRowMasterFile = LastRow(destinationOutputColumnMasterFile, destinationTabMasterFile)
     End With

     'Import File variables
-    'folderPath = "C:\Users\cHo\some folder1\some folder2"       'folder path of the file where you want to get data from folderPath = "H:\"
-    importFile = "Hello Connie.xlsx"                            'excel file that you want to grab data from importTab = "Come Find Me"                                  'tab that you want to get data from importRange = "A1"                                          'range where you want to get data from
+    folderPath = "C:\Users\Brad\Desktop\New folder\"            'folder path of the file where you want to get data from importFile = "Hello Connie.xlsx"                            'excel file that you want to grab data from importTab = "Come Find Me"                                  'tab that you want to get data from importRange = "A1"                                          'range where you want to get data from

     importPath = folderPath & importFile

         'Check if import path exists
         If Dir(importPath, vbDirectory) <> "" Then

+            Application.AskToUpdateLinks = False
+            Application.DisplayAlerts = False

             'Check if workbook is already open/in use If IsWorkBookOpen(importPath) Then
                 workbookUse = True